Pegessi/FasterTransformer/README.md

+Note from cameronfr: this was a conversion of LLama.cpp for FasterTransformer.
+The python weights conversion script is incorrect because it misses a .T (transpose).
+See [Issue#506](https://github.com/NVIDIA/FasterTransformer/issues/506) for updated progress.

 # FasterTransformer

 This repository provides a script and recipe to run the highly optimized transformer-based encoder and decoder component, and it is tested and maintained by NVIDIA.